b2io/talks/netjets-user-group/slides.md

   module: {
     loaders: [
       {
-        test: /\.jsx?/, // Match files with `.js` or `.jsx` extensions.
+        test: /\.jsx?/, // Match files ending with .js or .jsx
-        loader: 'babel', // Convert them from ES6 to our target.
+        loader: 'babel', // Convert from ES6 to ES5
       },
       {
-        test: /\.tsx?$/, // Match files with `.ts` or `.tsx` extensions.
+        test: /\.tsx?$/, // Match files ending with .ts or .tsx
-        loader: 'babel!ts', // Convert them from TypeScript to ES6, etc.
+        loader: 'babel!ts', // Convert from TS to ES6, ES5
       },
     ],
   },